Credential

 • Demonstrates commitment to the cancer registry profession.

-How to Earn/Maintain the CTR Credential
+How to Earn/Maintain the ODS Credential

 • Maintained through the accumulation of 20 continuing education hours every two years.